hemanth1403/PreCog_Submission/README.md

 ## Directory Structure of Submission

 1. All README files contains reports
-2. Directory structure is self explanatory, and in case of confusion, README files are there to clarify, (like in Q3)
+2. Directory structure is self explanatory, and in case of confusion, README files are there to clarify

 ## Libraries Used